rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/welcome.md

 }
 ```

-If you were using the stable Normalized Cache before, you can update your imports to the new package, `com.apollographql.cache.normalized.*`.
+If you were using the classic Normalized Cache before, please consult the [migration guide](migration-guide.md).